 A backpacker that mainly “cowboy camps” and use a tarp

-For the backpacker that enjoys sleeping under the stars and only uses a tarp in inclement weather, a simple ground cloth is a good item to have.
+For the backpacker that enjoys sleeping under the stars and only uses a tarp in inclement weather, a simple ground cloth is an excellent item to have.
 Throw it down, put your sleeping pad and sleeping bag on top and enjoy the night sky above.
 The ground cloth will help protect and keep the dirt out of your sleeping bag and pad, help organize gear a bit and help protects the backpacker from any dew or ground moisture.

-A backpacker that uses a floorless shelter
+A backpacker that uses a floorless shelter or a hammock

 Peace of mind

 If someone is absolutely convinced a ground cloth is needed for their tent, that they probably should get it.
 They are not expensive and only add a few ounces.
-All these ‘just in case’ gear items add up however….
+All these ‘just in case’ gear items add up, however…

 I really need or want a ground cloth.
 What ground cloth should I buy?

-I will add that if you use a ground cloth for a tent, be sure that it is 2-3″ shorter than the tent floor itself.
+I will add that if you use a ground cloth for a tent, be sure that it is ~2″ shorter than the tent floor itself.
 If it is too big, the ground cloth will collect any rain underneath the tent.